Martyn0324/Diana/README.md

 They also must be able to distinguish friend from foe.
 For that, an AI can be quite convenient, and this is where Diana must shine.
 She must be able to get images (through light or sound) from each single nanomachine in the swarm and classify the cells she's seeing as target or non-target.
 Target cells must be eliminated.
 The elimination perhaps can occur through simple physical damage directly to the nucleus.
 One must pay attention to the possibility of inducing necrosis into nearby cells.
 This is why Diana must also have a Reinforcement Learning option... *and a shut down button, in case she goes berserk*.
 Just kidding, but still.

+Another question to be analysed is the aspect of Internet of Things: the nanobots must be able to get signals and send them to a computer, where the AI will actually be acting, and receive signals back from the computer.
+Again, the signals probably must have high frequency and low wavelength in order to get past the human body without suffering big distortions.
+X-rays might, again, be a good alternative, but this once again limits the organs and patients that can receive this procedure.

 Let the nanomachines hunt begin, son.